Oscar Pambuka Biography: Age, Wife, Children, Businesses, Arrest & Conviction -Pindula, Local Knowledge

 |+

-Oscar Pambukais a Zimbabwean journalist, entrepreneur, musician and, church founderand self-styled prophet.
+Oscar Pambukais a Zimbabwean convicted criminal, journalist, entrepreneur, musician and, church founder, and self-styled prophet.

 In November 2018, following a trial on corruption charges, Pambuka along with co-accused, [[Psychology Maziwisa]] was convicted of defrauding the Zimbabwe Power Company of $12,500 in a PR deal.